HouseDc/braintree-ach-payment-using-php/README.md

 # braintree-ach-payment-using-php
 A php code for the ACH payment at braintree.
-This payment option only available for the united state merchant that deal in US dollar
+This payment option only available for the united state merchant that deal in US dollar . refer to master for the code

 **See the Requirment before start:**
 1. A braintree account